 Yacon, Smallanthus sonchifolius, also known as Peruvian ground apple, is a type of perennial daisy with origins in the northern and central Andes Mountains of Peru and surrounding countries.
 It has an appearance similar to sweet potato with the texture and flavor similar to jicama.
 Ancient people of Peru used yacon as a medicinal plant and prepared it in a variety of stews and other dishes.
-Interestingly, the Inca and the even earlier the Moche civilizations enjoyed this food during special occasions and spiritual ceremonies.
+Interestingly, the Inca and the even earlier the Moche civilization enjoyed this food during special occasions and spiritual ceremonies.
 Today, yacon syrup, makes a sweet syrup that is super low glycemic with powerful health benefits.

 - Region: Middle elevations of the Andes, between 6,500 and 11,000 feet above sea level